rogro82/hass-variables/README.md

 In case you want your variable to restore its value and attributes after restarting you can set __restore__ to true.

-In case you want your variable to update (and add an history entry) even if the value has not changed, you can set __force_update__ to true.
+In case you want your variable to update (and add a history entry) even if the value has not changed, you can set __force_update__ to true.

 ## Set variables from automations